The Society in Dedham for Apprehending Horse Thieves: Investigations and rescues

 But now the rider hunts the thief in a chugging motor car.

-The last time the Society investigated a horse theft was in 1909, although though a number of pranks between members set off false alarms after that.
+The last time the Society investigated a horse theft was in 1909, although a number of pranks between members set off false alarms after that.
 In days when vigilante justice was a major component of the Society, "not a few horse thieves were apprehended by the organization of the long name."